 The Founding Frey Foundation Chair for Family Philanthropy, Dr. Michael Moody, partnered with Sharna Goldseker, founder of 21/64, on first-of-its-kind research on next gen donors.
 This work resulted in several reports as well as the best-selling book, Generation Impact: How Next Gen Donors Are Revolutionizing Giving.

 Research & Tools for Engaging Next Gen Donors

-This collection is led by our Frey Foundation Chair for Family Philanthropy, Michael Moody.
-View original research, blog posts, articles, videos, and other resources on the topic of next generation donors.
+This collection includes original research, blog posts, articles, videos, and other resources from our Frey Foundation Chair for Family Philanthropy, Michael Moody, on the topic of next generation donors.

 Looking for more on family philanthropy?